Connecting you(th). A call for articles on overcoming divisions in society

 The articles will be written in English (mandatory) and will be evaluated in a first round by three experts for each article.
 The second round of evaluation will be undertaken by a high-level evaluation committee which will select, among the highest ranked articles in the first round, the max.
 10 winning articles.
 These articles will be rewarded with a prize of EUR 2,000 each.

-Moreover, the 10 winning articles will be published in a book with a GPRC label (Guaranteed Peer Reviewed Content) and be presented during a European conference that will be held in Brussels in May 2020.
-During this conference, the 10 laureates will be invited to comment on their work and debate with field experts, practitioners, fellow researchers and politicians.
+Moreover, the winning articles will be presented during a European conference that will be held in Brussels on 12th May 2020.
+During this conference, the laureates will be invited to comment on their work and debate with field experts, practitioners, fellow researchers and politicians.
 The conclusions of this conference will determine the sequel of this multi-annual project.

 You will find more information on the subject here.